 I have grow a variety of vegetables including onions, carrots, cabbage, potatoes, leeks, tomato plants, and with a simple frame attached to the sides I have grown peas and beans.

 In fact this picture shows a straw bale garden I set up for the local childrens nursery – and they absolutely loved it!
-The nasturtiums are a great companion plantOpens in a new tab. and they are edible and look great in a salad.
+The nasturtiums are a great companion plant and they are edible and look great in a salad.

 My wife is a teacher with the nursery and she was able to give me updates and call me in when needed to help with the growing and harvesting.